aescharfenberg/product-code/README.md

 ## Interpolate

-If you want to see what kind of barcode you are working with, use the Interpolate function like so:
+If you want to see what kind of barcode you are working with, use the Interpolate set of functions like so:

 ```csharp
 var barcode = "025200000148";